Redeem Now Ends in:

 To play an F power chord, find the root note F on the E string (1st fret).

-• Place your index finger on the 1st fret of the E string (F).
+• Place your index finger on the 1st fret of the low E string and your ring finger on the 3rd frets of the A and D strings.

 E String - G Power Chord